-SECTION 7 DEPLOYMENT; OPERATIO EMERGENCY MANAGEME & SUPPORT SERVICES Adopted June 2023 Revision n The DEPLOYMENT/ OPERATIONS and EMERGENCY MANAGEMENT section of The WKRFA Plan is subject to amenda a majority vote of the WKRFA Gover Board.
+SECTION 7 EMERGEN ENT; OPERATIONS, ICY MANAGEMENT PORT SERVICES Adopted June 2023 Revision The DEPLOYMENT/ OPERATION EMERGENCY MANAGEMENT sec an is subject to amendment by of the WKRFA Governance Board.
 Revised

 1. The authority for the WKRFA to operate and establish LEVELS OF SERVICE components of the WKRFA Plan is provided in RCW 52.26.040, .090 and chapter 52.33 RCW.